MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreItemAclEntry.md

 ```

 ### -Id
-Specifies the object ID of the AzureActive Directory user, group, or service principal for which to modify an ACE.
+Specifies the object ID of the Azure Active Directory user, group, or service principal for which to modify an ACE.

 ```yaml
 Type: Guid